vanesascode/100-days-of-code/log.md

 The particles background added difficulty to what I just explained above, also, thinking that I don’t want the intro to appear everytime the component is mounted… so I’ll see how I solve it.
 I defined some challenges in the draft that will now need some good thinking to solve them!

 ***
+### Day 6️⃣0️⃣: October 9, 2023 -  #PYTHON !!!

+I remember studying a bit of Python before starting the @4geeks bootcamp , and since then, if encountered, I’ve been able to understand it quite well.

+However, now it’s been time to learn it in depth!
+So, in class we’ve been busy with that, with readings, lessons and online exercises. 💻

+About the readings and classes, I have to say that it was very useful to compare #Javascript and #Python.

+The exercises… they are thousands again, as with the Javascript ones!
+So I’ll be entertained with that for a while! 💪

+***